Vayechi & 1 Kings: Last Will and Testament

 What kind of person is Joseph in the book of Genesis/Bereishit?
 Does he forgive his ten older brothers for selling him as a slave, or does he fail to notice that they need to be pardoned?1 Does he set up his elaborate charade to test them, or to punish them?2 Why, once he has been elevated from prison slave to viceroy of Egypt, does he fail to let his father know he is alive and well?3

-These questions are open to interpretation.
+These questions can be interpreted many ways.
 But one thing is clear: Joseph is often moved to tears.
 He sobs eight times in the book of Genesis, more than any other character in the Torah.

 When an adult sobs, it is often an emotional release triggered by some change in the sobber’s perception of circumstances.
 Not every adult reacts with tears, but those who do can understand Joseph, who has to work to restrain himself in moments of high emotion.